semrush/intergalactic/website/docs/table-group/table-states/table-states.md

 @## Message text

-It is important to indicate the following things in the "empty" state message:
+It is important to indicate the following things in the empty state message:

 - In the heading – the essence of the current situation.
 - In the description – what you need to do to change the state.